 HCS provides financial assistance to persons living with HIV/AIDS (PLWH) who are experiencing financial hardship.
-This assistance is offered through the Emergency Financial Assistance (EFA) Program, the Short Term Rental, Mortgage, and Utility (STRMU) Program, and the Bridges Fund Program.
-Financial assistance can be provided to help with housing related costs, including delinquent rent, mortgage and utility/telephone bills as well as first month’s rent, security deposit, and moving costs.
+This assistance is offered through the Emergency Financial Assistance (EFA) Program and the Short Term Rental, Mortgage, and Utility (STRMU) Program.
+Financial assistance can be provided to help with housing related costs, including delinquent rent, mortgage and utility/telephone bills as well as first month’s rent, and moving costs.
 Additionally financial assistance can be provided for emergency food, and emergency medication costs.

 The Emergency Financial Assistance (EFA) Program application allows community case managers/social workers to apply for financial assistance on behalf of a person living with HIV/AIDS.
 EFA financial assistance is supported by District of Columbia Ryan White Program funding.
 The EFA Program provides financial assistance in the following area: first month’s rent, delinquent rent, delinquent utilities, delinquent telephone bill, moving assistance, emergency food, and emergency medication assistance.
 PLWH may apply for the EFA Program by contacting the HCS MHAP Program at (202) 667-2681 to schedule an appointment with a HCS Case Manager or a community based Case Manager/Social Worker may submit an EFA application on their behalf.

 |2020 Maximum Income||$63,800||$86,200||$108,600||$131,000||$153,400||$175,800||$198,200||

 Click Here to download the Emergency Financial Assistance (EFA) Application

 - Click Here to download the EFA Referral Certification Form